Pilates Is Everywhere — Here’s Everything You Need to Do It at Home, Too

 Cons

-Most of us are familiar with the soothing powers of a foam roller.
-Yes4All’s version is made from high-density EVA foam to provide deep muscle release as you recover from a Pilates workout.
-But it can also be useful for developing balance, alignment, and even core muscle work, says Repa.
+A foam roller is a powerhouse tool that can release deep muscle tension.
+But, according to Repa, it can also boost balance and alignment.
 “Try lying on it to align your spine, or use it to relax tense thigh and back muscles.
 Using a foam roller in some exercises will also provide the effect of working on a Pilates reformer,” she says.

 bala bangles